Best drive Defensive & Advance Driving School

 For example:

-• Stress the importance of punctuality for lessons
+• Emphasise the need for attendance at lessons

-• Explain why rules must always be followed
+• Describe why rules always need to be adhered to

 Final Thoughts